-Revision approved by the Committee on WIPO Standards (CWS) at its eighth session on December 4, 2020
+Proposal presented for consideration by the Committee on WIPO Standards (CWS) at its tenth session

 The ampersand character (0026) is only permitted as part of a predefined entity.
 The quotation mark (0022), the apostrophe (0027), the less-than sign (003C), and the greater-than sign (003E) must be represented by their predefined entities.
 In addition, the ampersand character (0026) must be represented by its predefined entity when used as an ampersand in a value of an attribute or content of an element.